Story and Photos by ITN European Reporter Herve’ Rebollo

 Normandy has got plenty of amazing flavours, and apples are kings in this region.
 Etretat doesn’t make exception and while in town you will get a chance to try some of their cider.

+Try as well a “Tarte Tatin”, an apple dessert covered in Calva that will then be set on fire.
 If apples aren’t exactly your thing then try the seafood!
 You are by the coast and needless to say you will find plenty of mussels and crabs to eat.
 Fresh “moules frites”, get your French on and order some!
 And in any case, along the road, you will find nice bars and restaurants for having your traditional (and mandatory in this windy wet atmosphere) coffee.

 At the end of the day, when it’s time to take your way back, you will leave the city by the great Pont de Normandie (Normandy Bridge), a cable-stayed road bridge spans the river Seine linking the city of Le Havre to Honfleur in, northern France (total length is 2,143.21 metres (7,032 ft) – 856 metres (2,808 ft) between the two piers.
 It is also the last bridge to cross the Seine before it empties into the ocean.

-And at the end of the day, after these 700kms (in two days) of wonderful tiny slippery roads, almost totally alone (I’ve seen only 5 bikers in these two days) you are definitely a satisfied man and you can conclude that …
+Other roads, other great places … And at the end of the day, after these 700kms (in two days) of wonderful tiny slippery roads, almost totally alone (I’ve seen only 5 bikers in these two days) you are definitely a satisfied man and you can conclude that …

 See ya soon on the road my American friend …who knows?!?!?